Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Conclusion and Future Directions

 \subsection{Conclusion}

 This SLR explores NLP progress involving Yor\`{u}b\'{a} language.
 It involves surveying studies between $2014$ and $2024$, which have used Yor\`{u}b\'{a} language in their NLP research, and those with great emphasis on the language, in case of a multilingual setting.
-Moreover, data were synthesized from these primary studies to deduce findings, thereby procuring answers to the established four research questions, which form the core objectives of the research. \\
+Data were synthesized from these primary studies to deduce findings, thereby providing answers to the established four research questions, forming the research's core objectives. \\

 The research questions explore the tasks, techniques, language resources, and challenges involved in Yor\`{u}b\'{a} NLP over a decade.
 Established protocols and guidelines were followed systematically to ensure maximum formal inundation, eliminating possible bias.
 Moreover, the information synthesised from the $105$ primary studies has been carefully reported, encapsulating the relevant findings from the systematic review. \\